ryangwilson/ryangwilson.github.io/currently-unused/pipr.md

 ---
 layout: single-template
 meta: Ryan Wilson has worked on many client projects.
-These are just an example of some of the excellent product design work that he could do on your project.
+This case study is an example of some of the excellent product design work he could do on your project.
 type: product
 project: Pipr
 role: Product Designer